"Any object, wholly or partially immersed in a fluid, is buoyed up by a force equal to the weight of the fluid displaced by the object." — Archimedes

 Divers are generally taught to define this as being neutrally buoyant at 5 metres (15 feet) deep while wearing an empty BC and carrying a nearly empty cylinder.
 But how do you get there?

-There's the crude but basic ballpark method: Carry 10 percent of your body weight in lead.
+There's the crude, ballpark method: Carry 10 percent of your body weight in lead if using a 5 mm wetsuit.

-Slightly more refined is the Surface Check float method — in full scuba gear.
-You can do this easily at the start of a dive with a new equipment configuration.
+Slightly more refined is the Surface Check or Pre-Dive Weight Check float method — in full scuba gear.
+You can do this easily at the start of a dive, even with a new equipment configuration.
 Load enough weight to enable you to float with the water at eye level (some would say at the hairline).

 A relaxed diver with a full tank and an empty BC should sink gently while breathing through the regulator.
 That's right, you should be slightly negative even on a normal inhale.
 That's a little heavier than you might have been taught.